heal-research/HEAL.CFR/README.md

           (3.5042 + 3.4784 * x^3 + (0.66668 + -0.71069 * x^3) /
             (-2.7499 + -0.42627 * x^3))))))
 ```

-The result for he Gamma function is worse than the result reported in the paper.
+The result for the Gamma function is worse than the result reported in the paper.

 ![Scatter plot for Gamma function](src/Demo/gamma.png)